Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Regularity of the integration map

 \section{Regularity of the integration map}

 The next lemma gives the bound for the renormalisation maps $\boldsymbol{R}_k^{(\boldsymbol{q})}$.
 Moreover it states regularity of the renormalisation map with respect to the parameter $\boldsymbol{q}$.
 This is one of the major differences compared to \cite{AKM16} where the authors have to deal with a loss of regularity for the $\boldsymbol{q}$ derivatives.
-The regularity we obtain here is a consequence of the new finite range decomposition from Theorem \ref{thm:frd} that was constructed in \cite{Buc16}.
+The regularity we obtain here is a consequence of the new finite range decomposition from Theorem \ref{thm:frd} that was constructed in \cite{Buc18}. \begin{lemma} Assume that $L\geq 2^{d+3}+16R$ and let $\AP=\AP(L)\geq 1$, $\kappa=\kappa(L) >0$ be the constants from Theorem~\ref{th:weights_final} Then for $\boldsymbol{q}\in B_\kappa$ and $X\in \mathcal{P}_k$